Sanglorian/orcus/Orcus Advanced Options - current.md

 **Languages:** You can speak, read, and write Common and one extra language of your choice..
 **Skill Bonuses:** +2 Bluff, +2 Stealth.

 **Shared Mind:** You gain telepathy 5, which means you can communicate mentally with creatures you can see that are within 5 squares of you.
-The creature must be able to speak at least one language; once you have begun the communication they can “speak” back to you.
+The creature must be able to speak at least one language; once you have begun the communication they can “speak” back to you if they wish.
+Your telepathy does not allow you to read the creature’s thoughts or influence them other than in the same manner as ordinary verbal communication.
 **Brief Mimicry:** You have the *brief mimicry* power from the Deep, Dark, Truthful Mirror discipline.
 **Dabbler:** You have a third level 1 at-will attack power from your class.